usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 #### Identity Assurance Level (IAL)
 A metric describing degree of confidence that the Applicant's Claimed Identity is their real identity.

+#### Identity Provider (IdP)
+The party that manages the subscriber's primary authentication credentials and issues assertions derived from those credentials.
+This is commonly the CSP as discussed within this document suite.

 #### Kerberos
 A widely used authentication protocol developed at MIT.
 In "classic" Kerberos, users share a secret password with a Key Distribution Center (KDC).
 The user, Alice, who wishes to communicate with another user, Bob, authenticates to the KDC and is furnished a "ticket" by the KDC to use to authenticate with Bob.